ra2fet/News_CMS/README.md

 ## System Description:

-MVP of a news CMS where clients can create articles with GIF images.
+MVP of  news CMS where clients can create articles with GIF images.

 System Features: